-Note: We receive a small amount of compensation from purchases made though some of the links on this page which helps us to pay our writers – thanks!
+Note: We are a reader-supported site and receive a small amount of compensation from purchases made though some of the links on this page which helps us to pay our writers – thanks!

 Valentine’s Day Gift Guide

 Hot chocolate “bombombs” became insanely popular last fall and often difficult to find.
 We discovered this package of five from Thoughtfully Gifts.
 Just drop one in a mug, add warmed milk and watch as the yummy chocolate ball dissolve.

 We LOVE this idea – no more trips to the store to find picked-over selections of boring or cliche cards.
 Join the Minted greeting card subscription service and pay as little as $3.98 for each of their gorgeous and clever cards if you buy 12+.
 If you have many Valentines to send, start your subscription now with an order for this special day.

 Your teen can turn their shower into a spa with one of these aromatherapy tablets.
 Infused with essentials oils, they are available in lavender, eucalyptus, or orange mint.

 Modeled after clay used by art therapists, this dough is infused with essential oils for stress relief.
 It’s fun, stress relieving and provides aromatherapy-all things our teens need.